christensenmichael0/map-screenshot-service/README.md

 IDL crossing: generate an image with a single layer that crosses the international date line.<br>

+depth-label: generate an image with a single layer that shows a depth value in header<br>

 animation-generation: generate an mp4 file with a single layer and multiple frames<br>

 animation-with-2-layers: generate an mp4 file with multiple layers and multiple frames<br>